P0ed/5Y-Mission/Tricorder/Terminal/Terminal/ProgramCompiler/README.md

-# Program language concept:
+# กุ้ง programming language:

-Simple C/Swift inspired language with static typing system, executed in VM, written in C that runs on Arduino or similar low spec hardware.
+Kung is a simple C/Swift inspired language with static typing system, executed in VM, written in C that runs on Arduino or similar low spec hardware.

 Only static allocation out of the box, with a special case for closures.